 There are several issues with regard to the granularity of standard codes.
-In some cases, they may be too specific for certain uses (e.g., a clinical user generally would not care about the specific laboratory mechanism used to obtain a patient's LDL cholesterol level).
+In some cases, they may be too specific for certain uses (e.g., a clinical user generally would not care about the specific laboratory mechanism used to obtain a patient's low-density lipoprotein [LDL] cholesterol level).
 In other cases, the available LOINC codes, or the ones selected/assigned to a test, may be insufficiently granular (e.g., for quality reporting purposes).
 Moreover, the level of granularity that is appropriate may differ according to use case (e.g., need to be as specific as possible for a lab, vs. a common desire to have the "same" lab trended together for a clinical user).

-• Where standard codes do not exist at the required level of granularity, either create such a code or a code grouper (e.g., LOINC rollups/equivalence classes) at the desired level of granularity.

-• Where standard codes do exist but their usage is suboptimal or problematically inconsistent in terms of the level of granularity, consider seeking industry consensus on the appropriate approach
+- Where standard codes do not exist at the required level of granularity, either create such a code or a code grouper (e.g., LOINC rollups/equivalence classes) at the desired level of granularity. - Where standard codes do exist but their usage is suboptimal or problematically inconsistent in terms of the level of granularity, consider seeking industry consensus on the appropriate approach.

-- ONC: - Facilitate addition of codes with sufficient granularity where needed - Facilitate creation of code groupers at the desired level of granularity - Facilitate gaining industry consensus on appropriate level of granularity for specific use cases where needed
+- ONC: - Facilitate the addition of codes with sufficient granularity where needed. - Facilitate creation of code groupers at the desired level of granularity. - Facilitate gaining industry consensus on appropriate level of granularity for specific use cases where needed.

-Semantic Interoperability requires Standardization and Industry Consensus around Information Models (including meta-data) and Associated Terminologies
+Semantic interoperability requires standardization and industry consensus around information models (including meta-data) and associated terminologies

-Not all results are sent to clinicians in codified format with the use of industry-consensus information models (including necessary meta-data) and associated standard terminologies to allow integration and optimal utilization in EHRs.
-While there is general industry consensus on information models for "simple" results (e.g., a "simple" laboratory test), there is not industry consensus on more complicated results (e.g., blood pressure when considering issues such as cuff size, position, whether orthostatic; wound culture; etc.).
-To get beyond semantic interchange of "simple" results, more advancement is needed in these more complicated areas.
+Not all results are sent to clinicians in codified format with the use of industry-consensus information models (including necessary meta-data) and associated standard terminologies to allow integration and optimal use in EHRs.
+While there is general industry consensus on information models for "simple" results (e.g., a "simple" laboratory test), there is no industry consensus on more complicated results (e.g., blood pressure when considering issues such as cuff size, position, or whether orthostatic; wound cultures; etc.).
+For example, LOINC includes panels that present a post-coordinated approach to blood pressure measurements that specifically callout cuff size, standing vs. sitting and other attributes, but they are not universally used.

-Such standardized delivery of information could allow, for example, trending semantically equivalent test results together, leveraging the results in clinical decision support, and providing interpretations of results based on the patient's test results combined with other patient characteristics.
+- To move beyond semantic interchange of "simple" results, more advancement is needed in these more complicated areas.
+Potential approaches to developing and defining these more complex information models include the use of more granular FHIR profiles, the use of Clinical Information Modeling Initiative (CIMI) models, learning from OpenEHR archetypes, etc. Health IT vendor support for such post-coordinated models will be critical for their utility. - Such standardized delivery of information could allow, for example, trending semantically equivalent test results together, leveraging the results in clinical decision support, and providing interpretations of results based on the patient's test results combined with other patient characteristics.